 The Queen Mary is now a mix of the old and the new.
 We were admiring the well kept wooden floors, all the rivets used in the ship, black and white pictures of famous people who traveled on the Queen Mary.
 And then all of a sudden, we saw a Starbucks sign.
 Starbucks?!
 Ha!?
 Yes, they have Starbucks on the ship.

 But speaking of something old and something new.
 Do you know you can get married at the Queen Mary?
 Yes!
-For indoor wedding, they have a beautiful wedding chapel and if you’re thinking outdoor, the gazebo is a perfect venue as it overlooks the Pacific Ocean.
+For an indoor wedding, they have a beautiful wedding chapel and if you’re thinking outdoor, the gazebo is a perfect venue as it overlooks the Pacific Ocean.
 And they have a lot of ballrooms and salons that exude the Art Deco style & detail.
-From wood to leather paneling, Art Deco light fixtures, original murals and other artwork like this one below.
+From wood to leather paneling, Art Deco light fixtures, original murals, and other artworks.

-The tiles used for the swimmimg pool used to be gold so it shimmers when there’s water on it.
-But Disney change it to blue when it took over.
-They are now looking into restoring it to its old glory.
-But it will take time as they are still trying to gather up the funds.
-But I can totally see how beautiful this pool is going to be.
+The tiles used for the swimming pool used to be gold so it shimmers when there’s water on it.
+Disney changed it to blue when it took over.
+They are now looking into restoring it to its old glory but it will take time as they are still trying to gather up the funds but I can totally see how beautiful this pool is going to be.
 Just look at the existing details.
-There’s mother of pearl on the ceiling, Art Deco wall sconces, alternate cove light detail, etc.
+There’s the mother of pearl on the ceiling, Art Deco wall sconces, alternate cove light detail, etc.

 We also went outside the deck and saw a couple doing their version of Leonardo DiCaprio and Kate Winslet’s line of “I’m the King of the World” from the Titanic movie.
 And the Good Year Blimp passed us by.
 Funny how I used to look at the Queen Mary from our trips with Carnival Cruise and always wondered how it looks like inside.
 I’ve finally taken a tour of the Queen Mary and is no longer a stranger to this port.

-If you’re into art and history or you’ve watched enough British themed TV series like Downtown Abby & Tudors or is simply into the British Monarchy or perhaps ghost are you thing.
-I suggest you take a tour of The Queen Mary.
+If you’re into art and history or you’ve watched enough British themed TV series like Downtown Abby & Tudors or is simply into the British Monarchy or perhaps ghosts are your thing, I suggest you take a tour of The Queen Mary.
 We had a really good time during our tour.
 If I have out of town guests looking for things to do in Los Angeles, I’d take them here.